t-site/if-unix-runaway/README.txt

 	MACHINES CAN NOT "MAI*"
 	MACHINES CAN NOT "*M*TENASHI"
 BUT USAGE IS DEFINED BY THE MACHINE
-	THE MACHINES WANT HACKING, YOU ARE DO HACKING
+	THE MACHINES WANT, YOU ARE DOING

 In enterprise usages , the machine may be "something inside" you may probe true machine's name.